kubek2k/articles/9_reasons_terraform_is_a_pain.md

 - The Hashicorp's blessed way of doing the thing is to use their Vault - while this could be the way to go, it complicates the whole setup even more and feels a little bit like an overkill

+- Similar to Vault you can use KMS from AWS to store secrets - but it carries the same complexity luggage

 - Use a private git repository, and pretend that everything is okay, as long as no one's computer is stolen ;)

+- There is also a way of keeping secrets in the env vars.
+That kinda makes sense when you run the thing from CD/CI server - though in a sufficiently complicated system, this could be really hard to maintain

 - You could keep them somewhere local, have some special machine that would be exclusively for provisioning, but let's face it - for a reasonably sized team that's a 'nogo'.

 - The way we dealt with this issue, was to keep all secret.tfvars along the .tf files, but encrypted using git-secret.
 The way it works is that the scripts that are running `terraform plan` and `terraform apply`